 Who can file for provisional waivers after August 29, 2016?

-Applicants for immigrant visas based on family, employment, investment or diversity visa petition approvals may file for provisional waivers after August 29, 2016, provided they also have “qualifying relatives.”
-This means both “immediate relatives” (parents, spouses and unmarried children under 21 of US citizens) AND family preference applicants (spouses and married or unmarried children over or under 21 of US citizens, permanent residents, and siblings of US citizens) may file for provisional waivers.
+Applicants for immigrant visas based on family, employment, investment, or diversity visa petition approvals may file for provisional waivers after August 29, 2016, provided they also have “qualifying relatives.”
+This means both “immediate relatives” (parents, spouses, and unmarried children under 21 of US citizens) AND family preference applicants (spouses and married or unmarried children over or under 21 of US citizens, permanent residents, and siblings of US citizens) may file for provisional waivers.
 Minors who are applicants for immigrant visas but are under 17 are not eligible for provisional waivers (and are usually not subject to the unlawful presence bar anyway).

-Since USCIS has now made the provisional waiver available to anyone who qualifies by statute, beginning August 29, 2016 applicants may also include beneficiaries of employment based petitions, self-petitioners, investors, special immigrant petitions (I-140, I-360, I-526), and diversity visa applicants who would otherwise be ineligible for adjustment of status due to unlawful status and presence, and who must consular process immigrant visa applications.
+Since USCIS has now made the provisional waiver available to anyone who qualifies by statute, beginning August 29, 2016 applicants may also include beneficiaries of employment-based petitions, self-petitioners, investors, special immigrant petitions (I-140, I-360, I-526), and diversity visa applicants who would otherwise be ineligible for adjustment of status due to unlawful status and presence, and who must consular process immigrant visa applications.

 Who are qualifying relatives (QRs)?

 Prior to August 29, 2016, immediate relatives could file for provisional waivers only if they had US citizen QRs, not permanent resident QRs.
 Only Congress can change the definition of QR.
 Therefore, the provisional waiver regulations have not changed the meaning of QR, but for procedural purposes will now include both US citizen AND permanent resident QRs.
 Essentially, as of August 29, 2016, anyone who by statute is eligible for an unlawful presence waiver can file for a provisional waiver.

 What about people in removal proceedings or with final orders of removal?

-Prior to the August 29, 2016 rule going into effect, individuals in removal proceedings or with final orders of removal, exclusion or deportation, or orders in absentia, or other similar orders were not eligible for provisional I-601A waivers.
+Prior to the August 29, 2016 rule going into effect, individuals in removal proceedings or with final orders of removal, exclusion, or deportation, or orders in absentia, or other similar orders were not eligible for provisional I-601A waivers.
 Beginning August 29, 2016, some individuals in removal proceedings may also pursue provisional waivers.
 The waiver application is filed with USCIS, not with the court.
 However, applicants will need to have their removal proceedings terminated or administratively closed (and not re-calendared) prior to filing the waiver application.

-Of course, anyone with a history of encounters with CBP, ICE or the Immigration Courts should seek advice from an experienced immigration attorney because these cases can be very complex.
+Of course, anyone with a history of encounters with CBP, ICE, or the Immigration Courts should seek advice from an experienced immigration attorney because these cases can be very complex.

-Need help from an Austin immigration lawyer or Texas immigration lawyer?
+Need help from an immigration lawyer in Austin?